Participants in the Madoff investment scandal: Jeffry Picower

 Jeffry Picower was an industrialist and philanthropist who seemed to be a favored Madoff beneficiary, and made outlandish profits from his investments with Madoff.
-From 1996–2007 there were 14 instances of greater than 100% yearly returns, and 25 of greater than 50%.
-From 1996–1999 his regular trading account made from 120–550% a year.
+From 1996 to 2007 there were 14 instances of greater than 100% yearly returns, and 25 of greater than 50%.
+From 1996 to 1999 his regular trading account made from 120–550% a year.
 Some evidence of backdating trades, instituted by Picower, was presented by trustee Irving Picard.

 In June 2009, Irving Picard, the trustee liquidating Madoff's assets, filed a lawsuit against Picower in the U.S. Bankruptcy Court for the Southern District of New York (Manhattan), seeking the return of $7.2 billion in profits, alleging that Picower and his wife Barbara knew or should have known that their rates of return were "implausibly high", with some accounts showing annual returns ranging from 120% to more than 550% from 1996 through 1998, and 950% in 1999.
 According to a June 28, 2009, MSNBC article, that would make Picower and his wife the biggest beneficiaries of Madoff's scam, exceeding even Madoff himself.
 The Picowers' lawyer, William D. Zabel of Schulte Roth & Zabel, responded that, "They were totally shocked by his fraud and were in no way complicit in it."

 On December 17, 2010, it was announced that a settlement of $7.2 billion had been reached between Irving Picard and Barbara Picower, Picower's widow, the executor of the Picower estate to resolve the Madoff trustee suit, and repay losses in the Madoff fraud.
 It was the largest single forfeiture in American judicial history.
 "Barbara Picower has done the right thing," US Attorney Preet Bharara said.
-Picower died before the settlement.